Synerise/ios-sdk/README.md

 ## Debug logs

-You can enable debug logs for SyneriseSDK modules, such as Tracker, Client, Loyalty and Injector.
+You can enable debug logs for **Synerise SDK** modules, such as Tracker, Client, Loyalty and Injector.
 It is not recommended to use debug mode in a release version of your app.

 - Tracker: you can receive some simple logs about sending events by enabling debug mode, which is disabled by default.